techidaily/site-youtube-tips/source/_posts/outube-taping-permissibility-concerns.md

 ![record games filmora](https://images.wondershare.com/filmora/guide/recording-01.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SgRVYjqB70s?si=My_2cDvJVdincQRu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 Now that you have installed this software, launch the Wondershare Filmora program and the main interface of the Filmora application will pop up to get you to the recording options.
 This interface has about four options; Audio reframe, Audio Best Sync, PC screen, and AI portrait.
 All these are set to make your work easier when recording videos and audio.
 Click on the new project from the welcome screen.

 **Step 3: Click on the record PC screen option.**